dreadwrr/Recentchanges-Linux/README.md

-Version 6.0.0 released! <br>
-updated to work with only user pinentry configured <br>
-new bash launcher and helper script and ensured proper operation with venv or system <br><br>

 While I could distribute just a binary I believe this is the better way.
 It can be used with just python or build it into a binary with pyinstaller from the same release.
 All that has to be changed is a few scripts copied from the pyinstaller release.
 Or just built from the pyinstaller release